Next Top Model (Greek TV series) season 1: Episode 6

 At the beginning of the episode, Dimitra, Maria & Christina arrived at the set of the Greek, popular TV show to be interviewed.
-Nayla & Ramona flew to Rhodes with Vicky to make a special appearance for the second Season of Austria's Next Topmodel as the winners of the challenge at the last judging panel.
-The girls learned how to be a spokesperson and tried to pull off an impromptu sales pitch holding an item of their choice.
-Later on, the girls struggled to put their commercial skills to the test at a mock Axe commercial, but Nayla impressed with her natural and charming appeal in front of the camera and won the challenge.
+Nayla & Ramona flew to Rhodes with Vicky to make a special appearance for the second season of Austria's Next Top Model as the winners of the challenge at the last judging panel.
+The girls learned how to be a spokesperson and tried to pull off an impromptu sales pitch holding an item of their choice, with guidance from Savvas Poumpouras.
+Later on, the girls struggled to put their commercial skills to the test at a mock Axe commercial with Greek model Giorgos Manikas, but Nayla impressed with her natural and charming appeal in front of the camera and won the challenge.
 She picked Dimitra to share her prize, a special massage treatment.
 This week's night photo shoot demanded the girls to pose wearing lingerie in a fountain.
 The girls could strike only two poses, one of their choice and one picked by the photographer.

 At the judging panel, the girls had to walk in front of the judges with one of their shoes off.
 Maria, Seraina & Dimitra were the winners and got to walk at Athens Fashion Week and attend the after show party.
 Christina experienced a panic attack and had to leave the room.
 Marsida's weak performance at the photo shoot and Areti's inappropriate attitude lead the two girls in bottom two.
 Marsida was sent home, but Vicky announced that Areti was also part of the actual elimination, but she was spared.
 She stated that if Areti didn't put more effort to the competition, she was going to be eliminated ultimately at the next judging panel.